GenerateNU/prisere/backend/terraform/INSTRUCTIONS.md

 To apply changes in specific environment

 ### Authenticating to AWS
+Note: before any of this, you will need to create an AWS access key (under the Prisere IAM user).
+Make sure you have the AWS CLI installed and run ```aws configure``` to set your aws access key ID and aws secret access key.

 # Locally
 You will need to set the access key ID and secret vars in your .env file:
 AWS_ACCESS_KEY_ID=...